hwayne/learntla-v2/docs/beginner/operators.rst

 .. note:: You might see ``\cup`` and ``\cap`` instead of ``\union`` and ``\intersect``.
 This comes from the mathematical symbols for set union and intersection, which are :math:`\cup` and :math:`\cap`.

-.. todo:: Let's do some examples
+.. todo:: {CONTENT} Examples of using union and intersections

 .. _Cardinality: